 Portugal is the crème de la crème of Europe’s Golden Visa countries.
 It has eight investment routes on offer.

 Flexibility is a major advantage of Portugal’s Golden Visa program.
 Once your residence permit is issued, you can spend as much or as little time in Portugal as you want (min.
 7 days per year), while still maintaining full legal residence status.

-After year 5, you can apply for either permanent residence or citizenship.
+After year 5, you can apply for either permanent residence or Portuguese citizenship.

 Portugal has one of the world’s most powerful passports, granting free access to 187 countries, along with full EU freedom of movement rights.

 Entrepreneurial investors might be interested in Portugal’s hybrid investor-startup visa, the Highly Qualified Activity (HQA) visa.